Knock, County Mayo

 Knock is also a civil parish in the ancient barony of Costello.

+It is notable as the location of Knock Shrine - a Marian shrine and place of pilgrimage.
+According to Catholic beliefs, Mary, mother of Jesus, Saint Joseph and Saint John the Evangelist appeared to witnesses in the village on 21 August 1879.
+There is international skepticism of this event due to the age of the witnesses and the lack of evidence supporting the event.
+In the 20th century, Knock became one of Europe's most visited shrines to the Virgin Mary, along with Lourdes and Fatima.
+It was a focus of peace pilgrimages in Ireland during the Second World War, when the faithful prayed for peace.
+One and a half million pilgrims visit the shrine annually.

-On 26 August 2018 Pope Francis visited the shrine at Knock as part of a visit to Ireland for the 9th World Meeting of Families.
+In 1979, on the centenary of the apparition, Pope John Paul II visited the shrine.
+On 26 August 2018, Pope Francis visited the basilica while in Ireland for the 9th World Meeting of Families.

 Name

 Knock comes from the Irish word "cnoc" meaning hill, historical evidence shows the village had been named that as far back as 1625.
 The Irish language name was changed to "Cnoc Mhuire" meaning the hill of the Virgin Mary after the visions.
 The parish and village of Knock is sometimes referred to historically and in Lewis' 1837 topographical dictionary as Knockdrumcalry (Cnoc Droma Chálraighe) meaning "hill of the ridge of the Cálraighe".

-History
+Geography

 The civil parish of Knock covers 45 townlands.
 Thirty five of the townlands are in the barony of Costello.
 The remaining 10 townlands along the central western boundary of the parish are in the neighbouring barony of Clanmorris.
 Knock is located five miles from the town of Claremorris (one of the major market towns of the early 19th century) and is between Claremorris and Ballyhaunis.